CEN3031Group5B/BNShape/README.md

 $ grunt
 ```

-Your application should run on port 3000 with the *development* environment configuration, so in your browser just go to [http://localhost:3000](http://localhost:3000)
+The application should run on port 3000 with the *development* environment configuration, so in your browser just go to [http://localhost:3000](http://localhost:3000)

 That's it!
-Your application should be running.
+The application should be running.

 ## How To Troubleshoot
 Since our application was created using the MEAN.js boilerplate we recommend you visit the [MEAN](https://github.com/meanjs/mean) repository directly for more information.
 Also, we recommend you go over the [Official MEAN.js Documentation](http://meanjs.org/docs.html) for additional advice.